 Two Granary Square is a distinctive office building from the 1850s adapted by architects John McAslan + Partners.

-The 160 year old building, has had new life breathed into it and is now home to The Art Fund and House of Illustration.
+The 160 year old building, has had new life breathed into it and is now home to The Art Fund.
 The project was a challenging mix of restoration and new build.
 Works to the outside of the building were kept to a minimum so as to preserve as much of the historic fabric as possible, in much the same style as that of the acclaimed Granary Building.
 Internally the building has been opened up through the creation of open plan floors.

 About the restoration